catalina17/academic-website/content/authors/admin/_index.md

   url: "https://deepmind.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: Senior Research Scientist at Google DeepMind, with a PhD in Machine Learning from the University of Cambridge.
-Interested in multimodal learning, long-range generation (audio, music, language) and using these methods in real-world applications.
+bio: Senior Research Scientist at Google DeepMind, with a PhD in ML from the University of Cambridge.
+Focus on multimodal generative models and sequence modelling at scale, data and evals.
+Motivated by contributing ML-based knowledge, ideas and improvements to real-world systems!

 interests:
 - Multimodal learning